 Most businesses hold vast amounts of information about their customers.
-Not just transaction and contact data, but also meta data around their online activity.
+Not just transaction and contact data, but also data around their online activity.

-Putting this all together into a single customer view enables you to craft the perfect personalised offer, anticipate a cancellation or service issue and nip it in the bud immediately, or send the right communication at just the right moment via the right channel.
+Putting this together into a single customer view enables you to craft the perfect personalised offer, anticipate a cancellation or service issue and nip it in the bud immediately, or send the right communication at just the right moment via the right channel.

 Get compliant and get smart with data discovery

-This means finding every instance of data you hold about people called, say, John Smith, separating that out into all the different John Smiths, and then tagging it so that if one particular John Smith makes a data request you can easily retrieve all the data that relates to him, and just him.
+This means finding every instance of data you hold about people called, say, John Smith, separating that out into all the different John Smiths, and then tagging it so that if one particular John Smith makes a data request you can easily retrieve all the data that relates to just him.

 The goal is to end up with an indexed copy of all your data, so no matter where data is held across your IT infrastructure it can be accessed as if from a single location.
 This gives you a portal for accessing all your data about any individual customer which can be kept up to date by regularly running the discovery and cataloguing processes on newly acquired data.